NoteDance/Note-documentation/README.md

 This module implements a gated recurrent unit (GRU) cell, which can process the input data and the previous state in a sequential manner and learn long-term dependencies.
 The usage of this module is as follows:

 - First, create an instance of the GRUCell class, and specify the weight shape, the weight initializer, the bias initializer, the data type, the use bias flag, and the activation functions.
 The weight shape should be a list of two integers: [input_size, hidden_size].
 The activation functions should be callable objects that take a tensor as input and return a tensor as output.
 The use bias flag indicates whether to add a bias term to the linear transformations or not.
-- Second, call the output method of the instance, and pass the input data and the previous state as the data and state arguments.
+- Second, pass the input data and the previous state as the data and state arguments.
 The input data should be a tensor of shape [batch_size, input_size], where batch_size is the number of samples in a batch and input_size is the dimension of the input features.
 The previous state should be a tensor of shape [batch_size, hidden_size], where hidden_size is the dimension of the hidden state.
-- The output method will return a tuple of two tensors: output and new_state.
+- Last, return a tuple of two tensors: output and new_state.
 The output is a tensor of shape [batch_size, hidden_size], which is the output of the cell at the current time step.
 The new_state is a tensor of shape [batch_size, hidden_size], which is the updated hidden state for the next time step.